What is heat stroke?

 - Never leave your cat in a parked car, even in the cooler months, this is especially important in hot weather.
 If you are travelling with your cat in the car, provide adequate ventilation.

-- If your has access to the outdoors (either free to roam or in an enclosure) make sure they have access to a shaded area where they can escape from the sun and heat.
+- If your cat is allowed outside (either free to roam or in an enclosure) make sure they have access to a shaded area where they can escape from the sun and heat.

 - Avoid strenuous activity in high temperatures.

-- Limit exposure to the outdoors in the hotter months between 11.00am and 3.00pm.
+- Limit exposure to the outdoors in the hotter months.
+11.00am and 3.00pm are the hottest times, so keep your cat indoors during this period.

 - Keep your cat indoors during hot days, and if possible with the air conditioning or a fan turned on.